JoshCap20/twitter_follow_bot/README.md

 TROUBLESHOOTING
 ---------------

+Try using a virtual environment to install dependencies and run the program.

 Make sure your API key includes read and write permissions.
 Just read permissions will result in an error since the bot will be unable to follow users.